oligoden/meta/meta.json-Reference.md

 }
 ```

-By default, a file in the meta directory
+By default, a file in the work directory
 will be parsed and written to a file (named with the file key)
-and placed under a directory (named with the FS key)
+and placed under a directory (named with the directory key)
 in the project root directory.

 ```json